Mercerenies/latitude/docs/spec/ii_standard_library/moduleloader.md

 Returns an array of strings indicating where on the file system the module loader should search for imports.
+The built-in module loader searches the following directories.
+ * The `std` directory of the Latitude executable path.
+ * The current working directory (`Kernel cwd`).
-The built-in module loader searches in the `std` directory of the Latitude executable path, as well as in any paths in the `LATITUDE_PATH` environment variable, if such a variable exists.
+ * Any paths in the `LATITUDE_PATH` environment variable, if such a variable exists.
+ * The directory containing the script file, if the Latitude interpreter was invoked with a script file as an argument.

 ### `ModuleLoader resolveImport (path).`